Kalingu/pm25-research-Kirulapone-Sri-Lanka/README.md

 # PM2.5 Forecasting – Colombo (Kirulapone)

-This repository contains code and resources for **forecasting hourly PM2.5 concentrations** in Colombo, Kirulapone using **deep learning models**.
-The project explores **LSTM and N-BEATS** for time-series prediction and is part of the **final research project for the Higher National Diploma in Data Science (HNDDS) at NIBM**.
+PM2.5 Air Quality Forecasting for Kirulapone (Colombo) Predicting hourly PM2.5 pollution levels using time‑series deep learning models (LSTM and N‑BEATS) with key evaluation metrics.
+This project was completed as the final research project for the Higher National Diploma in Data Science (HNDDS) at NIBM.

 ## Project Structure